-As Chair I strive to ensure that the Committee's agenda is kept under review and aware of relevant developments.
-An evaluation of the Committee's performance has been undertaken in respect of 2022 and the results discussed by the Committee.
+As Chair I ensure that the Committee's agenda is kept under review and aware of relevant developments.
+An internal evaluation of the Committee's performance has been undertaken in respect of 2023 and the results discussed by the Committee.
 No substantive actions were required as a result of the Committee evaluation.

-Douglas Robertson Chair of the Audit Committee
+Doug Robertson Chair of the Audit Committee